 As the development has not been completed this condition is yet to be fulfilled.
-There is no requirement under the permission or the legislation with regard to timing of completion but clearly the details, as implemented, are subject to on-going monitoring.
+There is no requirement in this condition with regard to the time for completion and therefore it is not breached.

 2. Prior to any further work taking place on the site and within 2 months of the date of this planning consent the applicant shall submit details of a suitable SUDS scheme, to be implemented alongside the foul drainage infrastructure, all for the approval of the Planning Authority.